jpt13653903/LaTeX_UCT_Report/README.md

 This template compiles using pdfLaTeX.
 For the `make figures` target to also work, InkScape has to be installed and available on the system path.

-For the T1 font encoding to use vector fonts instead of bitmap fonts, you have to have the [cm-super](https://miktex.org/packages/cm-super) package installed.

 The Makefile works in Windows, but it assumes that you're running it from within a bash-like terminal.
 The easiest way to do this is to use [Git Bash](https://git-scm.com).
 You will also need to install